Eating Disorder Therapy in Salt Lake City, Utah: Everything You Need to Know

 The answer to this is different for everyone but the answer probably is longer than you probably would have hoped.
 I know the answer can be discouraging because it’s not a quick process.
 Eating disorders are complex illnesses and a variety of factors need to be treated in order for you to be considered recovered.
 You can expect to be in therapy for several years and even when you finish therapy you won’t be fully recovered.
 You will have to focus on making sure you are following your meal plan and managing your triggers.
 Recovery is a gradual process and you have to work at it but one day you’ll wake up and realize you don’t feel the way you feel right now.
 You’ll realize you don’t have to put in so much work to maintaining recovery but it feels more natural.
 You won’t feel as triggered or overwhelmed with anxiety around food.
 It will happen but it’ll happen slowly.

 Working on eating disorder recovery will truly be the best thing you’ll ever do with your life.
-I have never met a person who fully recovered from their eating disorder that regretted it.
+I have never met a person who fully recovered from their eating disorder who regretted it.
 It can be challenging and painful to do but your life will be better than you can ever imagine.
 You might not be able to see it now but one day you’ll be eating waffles for breakfast with the person you love, and you’ll be able to enjoy the moment and the food.
 You won’t have to calculate the calories that you are eating or figure out how to compensate for them later.
 Eating disorder therapy can help you get there.
-Working with an eating disorder therapist can give you the skills you need to fully recover.
+Working with an eating disorder therapist can give you the skills you need to recover fully.

-2. Meet with an eating disorder therapist in Utah
+Meet with an eating disorder therapist in Utah

-3. Begin eating disorder recovery
+Begin eating disorder recovery

 Online Eating Disorder Therapy in Utah

-I know how important it is to work with a therapist that specializes in eating disorders to help you recover.
+I know how important it is to work with a therapist who specializes in eating disorders to help you recover.
 Unfortunately, there are many parts of Utah that don’t have access to someone with eating disorder training and experience.
 This is why I offer online therapy in Utah.
 This allows you to meet with an eating disorder therapist without having to commute or travel.
 It’s already a lot to try and heal from disordered eating and you shouldn’t have to worry about having access to a therapist.
 Online counseling is effective, safe, and convenient.

 Telehealth therapy allows me to work with clients in Salt Lake City, Cedar City, Heber City, St. George, and Logan.